deadlyvipers/dojo_rules/introduction.md

-My name is Mike Morkes.
+My dsadame is Mike Morkes.

 Bow to your sen-sei.
 Bow to your sen-sei!